-302. Military Team IA (3).
+302. Theory and Dynamics of Military Leadership and Management I (3).
 Lec.
-3, Leadership Lab.
-2.
+3, Leadership Lab 1.

-Educational psychology of the instructional process and methods of military instruction; familiarization with the various branches of the Army; combat training of the individual soldier; communication systems; infantry small unit leader's actions in planning, organizing, and executing offensive and defensive combat operations.
+Educational psychology of the instructional process and methods of military instruction to include lesson plan development and writing; familiarization with the various branches of the Army; the the small unit leader's actions in planning, organizing, and executing small unit tactical operations.

-303. Military Team IB (3).
+303. Theory and Dynamics of Military Leadership and Management II (3).
 Lec.
-2, Leadership Lab.
-4.
+3 Leadership Lab 1.